ASUS-AICS/LibMultiLabel/docs/api/linear_tutorial.rst

     :language: python3
     :lines: 8-10

-Where the third argument is the options string for `LibLinear <https://www.csie.ntu.edu.tw/~cjlin/liblinear/>`_.
+The third argument is the options string for `LibLinear <https://www.csie.ntu.edu.tw/~cjlin/liblinear/>`_.
 We may leave it as the default for now.